marcuslilja/stylus-mq/README.md

 With NPM

 ```
-npm install @ardentic/stylus-mq
+npm install stylus-mq
 ```

-Manual installation can be done by downloading [mq.styl](https://raw.githubusercontent.com/ardentic/stylus-mq/master/mq.styl) to your project.
+Manual installation can be done by downloading [mq.styl](https://raw.githubusercontent.com/marcuslilja/stylus-mq/master/mq.styl) to your project.

 ## Basic example